Django Enum

 Many packages aim to ease usage of Python enumerations as model fields.
 Most were superseded when Django provided TextChoices and IntegerChoices types.
 The motivation for django-enum was to:

-django-enum provides a new model field type, EnumField, that allows you to treat almost any PEP 435 enumeration as a database column.
+django-enum provides a new model field type, EnumField, that allows you to treat almost any PEP435 enumeration as a database column.
 EnumField resolves the correct native Django field type for the given enumeration based on its value type and range.
 For example, IntegerChoices that contain values between 0 and 32767 become PositiveSmallIntegerField.

 from django.db import models